HMS Chiddingfold (M37)

-HMS Chiddingfold is a of Britain's Royal Navy.
+HMS Chiddingfold was a of Britain's Royal Navy.
 She was launched in October 1983 by her sponsor, Lady Anne Kennon, and formally entered the service of the Royal Navy in October 1984.
-Chiddingfold is a minehunter, and her purpose is to find and destroy mines, not only in a time of war but also in peacetime.
+Chiddingfold was a minehunter, and her purpose is to find and destroy mines, not only in a time of war but also in peacetime.
 There are about a quarter of a million mines still active from the Second World War alone and they pose a major threat to both military and civilian ships.
-Chiddingfold is able to enter some types of minefields without magnetic mines detonating because she is made of glass-reinforced plastic, and all fixtures within the ship are made of non-ferrous metals, keeping the ship's magnetic signature to the bare minimum.
+Chiddingfold was able to enter some types of minefields without magnetic mines detonating because she is made of glass-reinforced plastic, and all fixtures within the ship are made of non-ferrous metals, keeping the ship's magnetic signature to the bare minimum.
+She was formally withdrawn from service in 2026.